bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

         <code implementing the plan>

 The type annotation in the decorator overrides the type annotation in the function header.
-Only the lists of device names from the predefined set are accepted by the server.
-If the submitted plan contains ``"detectors": ["det1", "det4"]``, then the plan is rejected.
+Custom enums are also used in type validation and only the device/plan names from the defined in the enum are accepted.
+For example, if the submitted plan contains ``"detectors": ["det1", "det4"]``, then the plan is rejected, because there is no detector ``det4`` in the enum type ``DeviceType1``.

 .. note::

   Value of any type that is serializable to JSON can be passed to the plan if the respective parameter type is not defined or defined as ``typing.Any``.
-  In the latter case the server does not attempt to convert strings to references to objects.
+  In the latter case the server does not attempt to convert strings to object references.

 .. _supported_types:

 Supported Types
 ---------------

-Queue Server puts restrictions on types used for type annotations and default values.
-If a plan header contains parameter type annotation that is not supported, Queue Server ignores the annotation and the plan is processed as if the parameter contained no annotation.
-If unsupported type annotation is defined in ``parameter_annotation_decorator``, then processing of the plan fails and plan representation for ``existing_plans_and_devices.yaml`` can not be generated.
-Processing also fails if the default value defined in the plan header or in the decorator has unsupported type.
+Queue Server can process limited number of types used in type annotations and default values.
+If a plan header contains parameter unsupported type hint, Queue Server ignores the hint and the plan is processed as if the parameter contained no type annotation.
+If unsupported type annotation is defined in ``parameter_annotation_decorator``, then processing of the plan fails and ``existing_plans_and_devices.yaml`` can not be generated.
+The processing also fails if the default value defined in the plan header or in the decorator has unsupported type.

 .. note::

   Type annotations and default values defined in ``parameter_annotation_decorator`` override type annotations and default values defined in the plan header.
 If type or default value is defined in the decorator, the respective type and default value from the header are not analyzed.
-  If it is unavoidable that the plan must have unsupported type annotation or default value in the header, then the ``parameter_annotation_decorator`` should be used to override the type or default value in order for the plan processing to work.
+  If it is necessary to define a plan parameter with unsupported type hint or default value in the header, then the ``parameter_annotation_decorator`` must be used to override the type or the default value in order for the plan processing to work.

-**Supported types for type annotations.** Type annotations may be native Python types (such as ``int``, ``float``, ``str``, etc.), ``NoneType``, or generic types that are based on native Python types (``typing.List[typing.Union[int, str]]``).
-Technically the type will be accepted if the operation of creating the type object from its string representation using ``eval`` function and the namespace that contains imported ``typing`` module and ``NoneType`` type should be successful.
+**Supported types for type annotations.** Type annotations may be native Python types (such as ``int``, ``float``, ``str``, etc.), ``NoneType``, or generic types that are based on native Python types (such as ``typing.List[typing.Union[int, str]]``).
+Technically the type will be accepted if the operation of recreating the type object from its string representation using ``eval`` function with the namespace that contains imported ``typing`` module and ``NoneType`` type is successful.

 **Supported types of default values.** The default values can be objects of native Python types and literal expressions with objects of native Python types.
-The default value should be reconstructable with function ``ast.literal_eval``, i.e. for the default value ``vdefault``, the operation ``ast.literal_eval(f"{vdefault!r}")`` should complete successfully.
+The default value should be reconstructable with ``ast.literal_eval()``, i.e. for the default value ``vdefault``, the operation ``ast.literal_eval(f"{vdefault!r}")`` should complete successfully.

-The following is an example of a plan with type annotation that is not be accepted by Queue Server.
-The type annotation is defined in the plan header,  so it is ignored and no type annotation is included in the plan representation for the parameter ``detector``.
+The following is an example of a plan with type annotation that discarded by Queue Server.
+The type annotation is defined in the plan header, so it is ignored and parameter ``detector`` is viewed as having no type annotation.

 .. code-block:: python

   from ophyd import Device

   def plan_demo2a(detector: Device, npts=10):
-      # Type 'Device' is not recognized by Queue Server, because it needs to be imported
+      # Type 'Device' is not recognized by Queue Server, because it is imported
-      #   from Ophyd.
-Type annotation will be ignored by Queue Server.
+      #   from an external module.
+Type annotation is ignored by Queue Server.
       #   Use 'parameter_annotation_decorator' to override annotation for
-      #   'detector' of type annotation is required.
+      #   'detector' if type validation is needed.
       <code implementing the plan>

 In the following example, the type of the default value of the ``detector`` parameter is not